trevortomlin/MockStockTradingPlatform/README.md

 ## Description

 This project uses Python and Django to create a website that mimicks a brokerage.
 There is user registration and login and it keeps track of which stock the user buys or sells.
 The user can also search for any stock and get a candlestick chart of the recent trading prices.
+It uses the Alpaca Markets api to get stock prices.

 ## Images